andreylipattsev/my-little-pwamp/README.md

 # my-little-pwamp
-A basic PWAMP blog detailing the experience of creating onw
+A basic PWAMP blog detailing the experience of creating one